dukebw/ml-reading-notes-improved-system/cs231_notes.md

 - No obvious way to hardcode an algorithm.
     - Attempts to make explicit recognition algorithm have been made.

-- Rather take data-driver approach.
+- Rather take data-driven approach.
     1. Collect a dataset of images and labels.
     2. Use Machine Learning to train an image classifier.
     3. Evaluate the classifier on a withheld set of test images.